Akshata309/Find-Repo/README.md

 ## Features

 - Fetch and display user profile information.
-- Fetch and display repositories with topics.
+- Fetch and display repositories with additional information and repository URL to navigate to actual repository.
 - Paginate through repositories.
+- Dark Mode: Toggle dark mode using the moon icon in the top right corner.
+- Bookmarks: Bookmark repositories and view them.
+Click on bookmarks to navigate to the actual GitHub repository.
+- Responsive Design: User-friendly experience on various devices.

-## Assumptions
+## Additional Features

 - The GitHub API is accessible.
 - Usernames are case-sensitive.
+- Custom alerts for user actions, such as bookmark addition or removal.

 ## Edge Cases Handling